 You can finally indulge in cheesy goodness from cheeses made from nuts and other plant-based ingredients that match your ethos.

-In addition to having the best vegan cheeses to pair with your wine, you could also enjoy these options in your pasta dishes, as spreads, and basically anything else that needs a kick.
+In addition to having the best vegan cheeses to pair with your wine, you could also enjoy these options in your pasta dishes, cheese sauce, and basically anything else that needs a kick.

-This is one of the easiest home-made cheese recipes you will find.
+This is one of the easiest home-made dairy-free cheese recipes you will find.

 The Making of Vegan Cheese